ikluft/prefvote/doc/PrefVote_CEF_input.md

 This is optional.
 The default value is true.
 It is recommended to set this to true (which happens by default).
 The setting can make a difference in voting results and is important to be aware which setting is in use.

+### #/Voting Methods:

+Semicolon-delimited list of names of voting methods allowed for processing the election.

+This can also be specified by the singular-form alias "#/Voting Method:".

+This is optional.
+CEF provides no default value and leaves that decision to the underlying voting system.
+PrefVote usually requires a voting method via the YAML or direct-API calls.
+For processing CEF, PrefVote uses a default value of RankedPairs.

     [work in progress - to be continued]

 ## CEF vote lines: syntax diagrams and ABNF definitions